 \begin{theorem} The functor $\rmS_e \colon \bH_\infty \to \bS$ is part of the cohesion of $\bH_\infty$: there is a canonical equivalence

 \end{theorem}

-This has already been indicated in~\cite{BEBdBP:Class_sp_of_oo-sheaves} and proven on the level of model categories of simplicial presheaves in~\cite{Bun:Sm_Spaces}; here we provide an $\infty$-categorical proof based on findings from~\cite{Bun:Sm_Spaces}.
+This has already been argued in~\cite{BEBdBP:Class_sp_of_oo-sheaves} and proven on the level of model categories of simplicial presheaves in~\cite{Bun:Sm_Spaces}; here we provide an $\infty$-categorical proof based on findings from~\cite{Bun:Sm_Spaces}.

 Let $\rmL \colon \bH \to \bH'$ be a functor between $\infty$-topoi which preserves finite products and geometric realisations of simplicial objects.
-We show that $\rmL$ maps principal $\infty$-bundles in $\bH$ to principal $\infty$-bundles in $\bH'$ and group extensions in $\bH$ to group extensions in $\bH'$.
-(This relies on Theorem~\ref{st:grp actions are gpd obs}.)
+We show that $\rmL$ maps principal $\infty$-bundles in $\bH$ to principal $\infty$-bundles in $\bH'$ and group extensions in $\bH$ to group extensions in $\bH'$ (this relies on Theorem~\ref{st:grp actions are gpd obs}).
 In particular, the functor $\rmS_e \colon \bH_\infty \to \bS$ has these properties.
-In $\bS$, a string group extension of a compact, connected, simply connected Lie group $H$ can be defined as usual: it is an extension $A \to \String(H) \to H$ of group objects in $\bS$ such that $\String(H)$ is 3-connected and such that the morphism $\String(H) \to H$ induces an isomorphism on all homotopy groups except for in degree three.
-Using that $\rmS_e \ul{M} \simeq M$ for any manifold $M$~\cite{Bun:Sm_Spaces} and that $\rmS_e$ preserves principal $\infty$-bundles and group extensions, we are now able to transfer this definition to $\bH_\infty$:
+In $\bS$, a string group extension of a compact, simple, simply connected Lie group $H$ can be defined as usual: it is an extension $A \to \String(H) \to H$ of group objects in $\bS$ such that $\String(H)$ is 3-connected and such that the morphism $\String(H) \to H$ induces an isomorphism on all homotopy groups of the underlying spaces except for in degree three.
+Using that $\rmS_e \ul{M} \simeq M$ for any manifold $M$ (see~\cite{Bun:Sm_Spaces} for a proof of this classical fact using the present technology) and that $\rmS_e$ preserves principal $\infty$-bundles and group extensions, we can now transfer this definition to $\bH_\infty$: